IV. Nursing Model Components

 • 93.2% of LPNs

-Historically HWSM has excluded data of international students who pass NCLEX when calculating new entrants.
+Prior to 2023, HWSM excluded data on international students who pass NCLEX when calculating new entrants.
 The primary reason is the lack of data on how many of these students subsequently practice in the U.S. The number of internationally educated RNs who passed the NCLEX-RN decreased from 14,931 in 2019 to 14,040 in 2022 (Exhibit IV-1).
-About half of these RNs came from the Philippines.
+About half of these RNs listed the Philippines as country of origin.
 Other geographic areas with larger numbers of NCLEX-RN passers include India, Puerto Rico, Nigeria, Kenya, Canada, Nepal, and South Korea.
-The number of internationally-trained LPNs passing the NCLEX-PN is relatively small (224 in 2021 and 205 in 2022), representing less than 1% of new LPNs trained.

 Exhibit IV-1 summarizes the number of internationally-trained RNs who passed the NCLEX-RN and the proportion of passers who are U.S.-trained over the past two decades.
 Available data over the past 10 years (2013-2022), indicate that 94.6% of NCLEX-RN passers are U.S.- trained and the number of internationally-trained passers averaged 9,179 RNs per year.